Complex Analysis Notes

 1. If ff is complex differentiable at ww, then f(z)=f(w)+f(w)(zw)+ϵ(z),f(z) = f(w) + f'(w) (z-w) + \epsilon(z), where the error term ϵ(z)\epsilon(z) satisfies limzwϵ(z)zw=0\lim_{z \rightarrow w} \frac{\epsilon(z)}{z-w} = 0.

-2. If C1C_1 and C2C_2 are two different positively oriented piecewise smooth closed paths in a region where ff is holomorphic, then C1f(z)zwdz=C2f(z)zwdz.\int_{C_1} \frac{f(z)}{z-w} \, dz = \int_{C_2} \frac{f(z)}{z-w} \, dz.
+2. If C1C_1 and C2C_2 are two different simple, closed, piecewise smooth curves in a region where ff is holomorphic, then C1f(z)zwdz=C2f(z)zwdz.\oint_{C_1} \frac{f(z)}{z-w} \, dz = \oint_{C_2} \frac{f(z)}{z-w} \, dz.

 Use the Cauchy integral formula to evaluate the following integrals.

-1. Cezz1dz\int_C \frac{e^z}{z-1} \, dz where CC is the square with vertices at 10,10i,10,10i10, 10i, -10, -10i. (https://youtu.be/NJap6Vm5mEk)
+1. Cezz1dz\oint_C \frac{e^z}{z-1} \, dz where CC is the square with vertices at 10,10i,10,10i10, 10i, -10, -10i. (https://youtu.be/NJap6Vm5mEk)

 2. |zi|=11z2+1dz\oint_{|z-i|=1} \frac{1}{z^2+1} \, dz